rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

   * Collections.sort() is used to sort the list with this custom comparator.

 ---
-## Q. Explain OOP principles (Encapsulation, Inheritance, Polymorphism, Abstraction) with examples.
+## 93. Explain OOP principles (Encapsulation, Inheritance, Polymorphism, Abstraction) with examples.
 Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects," which can contain data and code:
 * **Data** (attributes, fields) represents the state of an object.
 * **Code** (methods) defines the behavior of an object.